JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 iOS accessibility support is in the early stages of development.
-If you have trouble with this feature, we would appreciate your feedback in the [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359) Slack channel or as an issue in the [Compose Multiplatform GitHub repo](https://github.com/JetBrains/compose-multiplatform/issues).
+If you have trouble with this feature, we would appreciate your feedback in the [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359) Slack channel or as an issue in [YouTrack](https://youtrack.jetbrains.com/newIssue?project=CMP).

 ## Customize synchronization of the accessibility tree